 I know that sending your kids to school with glass containers is scary, I know, my child is just going in Grade 2.
 I send him with plastic reusable containers, and that’s OK.
 We need to do the best we can.
 We use some Sistema containers available at Canadian Tire.
 I really like the lunch cube for the kids and sometimes the adults too!
 But, for my husband and I, we can use reusable glass containers as well.

 For warm food such as mac and cheese or pasta, we use a large mouth thermos such as this one from Canadian Tire.

 Silicon Zip Lock Bags

-Silicone Bags available at Canadian Tire or if you are in Niagara and want to support a local eco store, you might want to check out Garden City Essential which is also featured in my post about Eco-Friendly Places to Shop in Niagara post.
+Silicone Bags are available at Canadian Tire or if you are in Niagara and want to support a local eco store, you might want to check out Garden City Essential which is also featured in my post about Eco-Friendly Places to Shop in Niagara post.

 Beeswax wraps can be very versatile tools to have lying around the kitchen.
-They can be used to cover bowls or wrap leftover good with, but you can also use them to pack school lunches.
-You can wrap snanchiches, or create pockets for popcorn, cookies or other kids snacks.
+They can be used to cover bowls or wrap leftover goods with, but you can also use them to pack school lunches.
+You can wrap sandwiches, or create pockets for popcorn, cookies or other kids’ snacks.

 My children are way too young to have any of their own technology such as iPads and iPhones.
-Myself, however, I’m quite attached to my iPhone.
-I’ve recently purchased my iphone case from a sustainable brand Canadian brand called Pela Case (<- that’s an affiliate link).
+I, however, I’m quite attached to my iPhone.
+I’ve recently purchased my iPhone case from a sustainable brand Canadian brand called Pela Case (<- that’s an affiliate link).

 Pela has makes eco-friendly cases for all types of smartphones, not just iPhones.
 What’s great Pela Cases is that they are plant-based and can be disposed of in the compost bin when they are at the end of their life.

 I love my Pela case and I became an ambassador for the company.
 You might find me posting often about Pela on my Instagram.